qf3l3k/obsidian-dataloom-importer/README.md

 # CSV to JSON Transformation Script

-This is a Python script to convert CSV files into JSON format that matches a given structure.
-The script takes an input CSV file and an output file name (`.loom` extension will be added if not provided) and produces the transformed JSON file.
+This is a Python script to convert CSV files into LOOM format that matches a given structure.
+The script takes an input CSV file and an output file name (`.loom` extension will be added if not provided) and produces the transformed LOOM file.

 ## Requirements